wiencheck/SPTKit/README.md

   }
 }
 ```
 * Decoding error.
 This type of error should not happen, but in case it does, what it means is that there was a change in returned JSON and it couldn't be decoded correctly.
 Or I screwed up something along the way, which we know can't happen, right?
 Please report if you encounter this error.
-Returned error is `SPTError.decodingError`

 ### Missing methods
 Not all methods from the Web API are supported at the moment.
 Especially podcasts are currently not existent in this library.
 I am still working on this library so if you need any methods that are not implemented yet, please create an issue or better, submit a PR!